 Don’t miss the boat.
 Dime Box Band is here.
 Now’s the time to get Happy.

-Dime Box Band is supporting the release of Happy with a series of West Coast tour dates through the end of the year.
+Dime Box Band is supporting the release of Happy with a tour of the United States and Europe in 2020.